Jaravee Boonchant

-Jaravee Boonchant (จารวี บุญจันทร์; born 23 May 1999) is a Thai professional golfer playing on the LPGA Tour.
+Jaravee Boonchant (จารวี บุญจันทร์; born 23 May 1999) is a Thai professional golfer who has played on the LPGA Tour and the LPGA of Korea Tour.
+She has won on the Epson Tour, the Ladies Asian Tour and the LPGA of Korea Tour.

 Early life

 Boonchant was born on 23 May 1999.
 She started playing golf at the age of 6 years old.

 Amateur career

 From 2017 to 2021, Boonchant played for the Duke Blue Devils of the Duke University.
 She was named All-ACC member three times in 2018, 2019, and 2021.
 She was also named All-American for four times.
 She helped lead Duke to win the ACC Championships in 2018 and 2021 as well as win the 2019 NCAA Championship.
 She was named Honda Sports Award finalist in 2019.

 In 2021, Boonchant won the Inkster Award, an award given to the highest-ranked women's senior collegiate golfer.

 Professional career

 2021

 Boonchant turned professional in June 2021.
-On 3 December, She won her maiden professional title at the BGC Thailand LPGA Masters, the season-ending tournament of the Thai LPGA Tour.
-She earned the Epson Tour membership for the 2022 season by completing 72 holes at Stage II of the LPGA Final Qualifying Tournament.
+On 3 December, she won her maiden professional title at the BGC Thailand LPGA Masters, the season-ending tournament of the Thai LPGA Tour.
+She earned Epson Tour membership for the 2022 season by completing 72 holes at Stage II of the LPGA Final Qualifying Tournament.